 2.3.3.4 4D scheduling benefits

 Table 2.7 shows that the various benefits afforded by 4D scheduling to construction firms are visual communicationg real world demands for project scheduling (Maravas and Pantouvakis, 2011: 62).
-Probalit 85; Ammar, 2019b: 3).
-If there is a shortfall in the output of work than required, adjustments can be made accordingly to increase the work progress rate (Pai et al., 2013: 89; Ammar, 20ssified as fixed and variable; variable risks are those events that will take place bund Grant, 2005: 90).
-Zulkefli et al. (2018: 345) showcased that EVA was still in its infancy in the Malaysian construction industry in a survey conducted to obtain the perception and enablersn with frequencies of 12 and 20 respectively.
-This indicates that the majority of respondents worked in GB and CE organisations with cidb Grade 1 and 2.
+Probabilit 85; Ammar, 2019b: 3).
+If there is a shortfall in the output of work required, adjustments can be made accordingly to increase the work progress rate (Pai et al., 2013: 89; Ammar, 20ssified as fixed and variable; variable risks are those events that will take place bund Grant, 2005: 90).
+Zulkefli et al. (2018: 345) showcased that EVA was still in its infancy in the Malaysian construction industry in a survey conducted to obtain the perception and enablersn, with frequencies of 12 and 20 respectively.
+This indicates that the majority of respondents worked in GB and CE organisations with cidb grade 1 and 2.

 4.2.1.2 Educational background of respondents

-The study sought to establish the educational background of study participants and the results are reflected in Figure 4.1.
-The majority or 33.93% of respondents hold a Bachelor’s degree.
+The study sought to establish the educational background of study participants, and the results are reflected in Figure 4.1.
+The majority, or 33.93%, of respondents hold a Bachelor’s degree.
 This was followed by Matric certificate holders at 30.36% and N4-6/NTC4-6/Certificate/Certificate-diploma with less than Grade 12 at 23.21%.
-While, 14.29% of respondents were Master’s degree holders and 0.89% hold a PhD.
+14.29% of respondents are Master’s degree holders and 0.89% hold a PhD.
 The results reveal the diversity of qualified professitives.

 Table 4.
-1: cidb grade and specialisation of study participants
+1: cidb grade and specialisation of study participants.